sergiy79/codecombat/Summer-Project-Ideas-List.md

 *Knowledge prerequisite:* Basic web development knowledge.
 We use CoffeeScript, Jade, and Sass, but those are easy to pick up if you know JavaScript, HTML, and CSS.

 *Difficulty:* Easy.
-You just watch people try to make levels, see where they get stuck, and tweak the design until they stop getting stuck there.
+You can watch people try to make levels, see where they get stuck, and tweak the design until they stop getting stuck there.

 ### <a name="classroom"/> Add Classroom Organization Features